Lucile Hadžihalilović

-Lucile Emina Hadzihalilovic (/fr/; born 7 May 1961) is a French film director and screenwriter of Bosnian descent.
-She wrote and directed the short film La Bouche de Jean-Pierre (1996), and the feature films Innocence (2004), for which she became the first woman to win the Stockholm International Film Festival's Bronze Horse Award for Best Film, Evolution (2015) and Earwig (2021).
-Her fourth feature film, The Ice Tower, will be released in 2025.
+Lucile Emina Hadžihalilović (/fr/; born 7 May 1961) is a French film director and screenwriter of Bosnian descent.
+She wrote and directed the short film La Bouche de Jean-Pierre (1996), and the feature films Innocence (2004)—for which she became the first woman to win the Stockholm International Film Festival's Bronze Horse Award for Best Film—Evolution (2015), Earwig (2021), and The Ice Tower (2025), the latter won the Silver Bear for Outstanding Artistic Contribution at the 2025 Berlin Film Festival.

 Early life and education

-Hadzihalilovic was born in Lyon, France on 7 May 1961, to Bosnian Yugoslav parents and grew up in Morocco until she was 17.
+Hadžihalilović was born in Lyon, France on 7 May 1961, to a Bosnian Yugoslav father and a French mother and grew up in Morocco until she was 17.

 She studied art history and graduated from the prestigious French film school La Fémis (previously Institut des hautes études cinématographiques) in 1987 with the short film La Première Mort de Nono.